Daddoon/Blazor.Polyfill/README.md

 //
 // Also, Internet Explorer 11 and Edge Legacy will always return the ES5 Fallback behavior in all scenarios. public Func<HttpRequest, bool> ES5FallbackValidation { get; set; }

+// If enabled, the polyfill library will assume that you have added the BlazorPolyfill.Build library to your project
+// and will try to load the generated ES5 scripts version of your javascript modules at boot after the polyfill library
+// initialization on client side.
+//
+// You can customize the expected library path and name to load through JavascriptModuleImportEmulationLibraryPath property public bool JavascriptModuleImportEmulation { get; set; }

+// Get or set the value of the path location of your ES5 javascript library file that emulate your regular javascript modules,
+// generated from the BlazorPolyfill.Build package.
+The path given will be used to load your modules after the polyfill
+// initialization.
+Default value is: "/es5module.min.js"
+public string JavascriptModuleImportEmulationLibraryPath { get; set; }
 ```